elixir-editors/vim-elixir/README.md

 ### Maintenance Help

-I no longer use Elixir regularly and would love help maintaining this plugin.
+`vim-elixir` is looking for new maintainers.
-If you get a lot of value from it, know vimscript well, or eager to learn about it then feel free to get in touch (GH issue, Elixir Slack, etc)
+If you get a lot of value from it, know vimscript well, or eager to learn about it then feel free to get in touch with @jbodah (GH issue, elixir-lang Slack)

 ### Running the Tests